Exact Logit-Based Product Design: Extra modeling details

-Notice that this last expression includes terms of the form $a_i x_{k,1}$, which we can already represent through the variables $y_{k,i}$ introduced for problem~\eqref{prob:MICONVP}.
-Problem~\eqref{prob:EPPD_abstract} can therefore be exactly reformulated as the following mixed-integer convex program:
+Notice that this last expression includes terms of the form $a_i x_{k,1}$, which we can already represent through the variables $y_{k,i}$ that appear in all three formulations.
+We can therefore re-write the objective function of problem~\eqref{prob:EPPD_abstract} as